drstuartrosen/ManualAudiometer/README.md

-# ManualAudiometer
+# Manual Audiometer

 A Matlab-based GUI to mimic a simple audiometer

+## Getting Started

+Download this directory and then execute audiometer.m

+### Prerequisites

+Matlab must be installed to run this program, but it could be compiled to allow its use in the absence of Matlab.

+## Authors
+* **Stuart Rosen** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)